jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 walker.x += direction
 ```

-Nice!
-But the figure walks offscreen.
-To fix that, we can flip the `direction` variable when they hit either side of the screen.
+Nice... but the figure walks offscreen.
+Let's fix that:

 ```python
 if walker.x < 0: